bishnarender/american-express-default-prediction/README.md

 -----

 ### lgb_main.ipynb
 LightGBM was finally trained on "manual features" + "target features".
-Two models are presented in this file.<br />
+Single model was trained on two types of data.<br />
-One was trained on only "manual features".<br />
+One type have only "manual features".<br />
-Second was trained on both "manual features + target features".
+Second type have both "manual features + target features".

 -----

 ### nn_main.ipynb
 A neural network was also trained on "modified raw data","manual features" and "target features".
-Two models are presented in this file.<br />
+Single model was trained on two types of data.<br />
-One was trained on only "modified raw data".<br />
+One type have only "modified raw data".<br />
-Second was trained on both "modified raw data + manual features + target features".<br />
+Second type have all "modified raw data + manual features + target features".<br />
 Modified raw data is a histogram formulation on raw data.<br />

 Model architecture.